PseudoDevs/IamGhost/bmd3.md

-Last updated: 2024-04-09 01:48:12
+Last updated: 2024-04-09 01:48:45
-Random Quote: Anything sounds weird, if you say it a  undred times.
-Bowl.
-Bowl.
-Bowl... - Ted Mosby
+Random Quote: What if everything that came from the past was influenced by the future. - H.G.
+Tannhaus